denten-books/plain-text/0-intro.md

-even those small intellectual discomforts that could lead to acts of localized dissent and disobedience---to write using free software, to build open archives, to share memories in private---cannot be said to exist apart from the complex systems that perpetuate violence and inequity globally.
-The emotional affirmation that accompanies exuberant social networking brings with it the governing structures used widely in the name of law enforcement and national security.
+even those small intellectual discomforts that could lead to acts of localized dissent and disobedience---to write using free software, to build open archives, to share memories in private---cannot be said to exist apart from the complex systems that perpetuate inequity and violence globally.
+The emotional affirmation that accompanies exuberant social networking brings with it the governing structures invoked widely in the name of law enforcement and national security.
 Comfort and security constitute part and parcel of the same ill-conceived bargain that leads to critical disempowerment.
 But where it is difficult to imagine or to enact strategies of digital disobedience on a